-Did you realize that April 17th is Follower’s Day?
+Did you realize that April 17th is Followers Day?
 Now you do!
 And, now that you know, will you celebrate with us?
 It’s really easy, and we think it will be meaningful, also.
 Followers’ Day has been around for five years now.
-It started one day as we thought how nice it would be to set aside a day on […]
+It started one day as a small group of people noticed how many […]

 Ash Wednesday is a day that has been traditionally set aside for the contemplation of our own life’s brief nature, of our lack, and of our need for God’s grace and loving kindness.
 At the application of ashes (which is not considered a sacrament, although good practice), the priest or minister will often say “remember you are […]